Texas Department of Insurance

 11. What if the inspector finds deficiencies?

-If the structure does not comply with applicable construction requirements, the TDI inspector will post a notice at the job site describing problems that have been identified.
-Inspectors will return to the job site for a reinspection after the problems have been corrected for reinspection.
+If the structure does not comply with applicable construction requirements, the TDI inspector will post a notice at the job describing the problems.
+A TDI inspector will return to the site for a re-inspection after the problems have been corrected.

-12. What do I do when my inspection is turned down by a TDI inspector?
+12. What do I do if a TDI inspector disapproves my inspection?
 May I employ a Texas licensed professional engineer to finish the inspections?

-Yes, an appointed Texas licensed professional engineer may be employed to finish the inspection.
+Yes, you may employ an appointed Texas licensed professional engineer to finish the inspection.
+Find a list of appointed Texas licensed professional engineers on TDI’s website: appscenter.tdi.texas.gov/windstorm/p/publicAQIList.

 14. What happens after an inspection?